North Carolina Court Records

 - Name of officiant

-North Carolina marriage records may also contain information on related participants, such as the parents' names and witnesses present during the wedding.
-North Carolina marriage records are classified as vital and maintained by public entities such as the NC Office of Vital Records.
+North Carolina marriage records may also contain information on related participants, such as the parents’ names and witnesses present during the wedding.
+Civil records are official government documents that record vital events such as marriages and are maintained by various departments.
+Marriage records may be recorded by a clerk, such as a county clerk or town clerk, who is responsible for maintaining these records.
+The county clerk and town officials play a key role in recording and storing marriage documentation, ensuring the appropriate authorities officially record these events in writing.
+In smaller jurisdictions, town clerks may also be responsible for recording marriage events before establishing formal civil registries.
+Personal records such as journals or written accounts were sometimes used as evidence of marriage.
+North Carolina marriage records are classified as vital and maintained by public entities such as the NC Office of Vital Records, the department responsible for issuing and maintaining civil records, including marriage records.
 As part of its duties under the Division of Public Health, the Vital Records office maintains marriage records dating to 1962.
-Multiple laws, including the North Carolina Public Records Act, govern access to such records.
+Multiple laws, including the North Carolina Public Records Act, govern access to such documents.
 They are also considered a part of North Carolina family court records.

 Government agencies maintain different types of marriage records, ranging from marriage bonds issued between 1741 and 1868 to more recent records created during license applications.
-However, the most common types of records include marriage certificates and licenses.
+These records document the marriage event and include essential marriage information such as the parties' names, date, and location.
+However, the most common records include marriage certificates and licenses, with each record type containing specific marriage information about the event.

 - Secure a wedding license